pmcvtm/presentations/slides/the-800-file-gorilla/slides.md

 ----

-🤏 Small PRs can use repository in-line tools
+🤏 Small PRs Use Repository In-Line Tools

 ![Animated gif showing GitHub UI where a comment can be inserted directly on a given line](https://docs.github.com/assets/cb-1241326/images/help/commits/hover-comment-icon.gif)